abmerse/abmerse/README.md

   ● 🌱 I’m currently learning to speak Portuguese and English fluently. ●<br>

-  ● 💬 Ask me about...
-How to survive EOMM conspiracies. ●<br>

   ● ⚡ Fun fact: the Ozymandias episode of Breaking Bad is the only one with a perfect rating (10/10) on IMDb. ●<br>

   ● 📫 How to reach me: by DRS on the main straight. ●<br>